CanberraGrammar/codecadets-2018/one.md

 This entire website is hosted through GitHub and you can check out the repo [here.](https://github.com/CanberraGrammar/codecadets-2018)

+Visit the [GitHub Sign up Page](https://github.com/join) to begin the sign up process.
+For your email address, use your school email address (in the format firstname.lastname@cgs.act.edu.au).
+Your user name must be in the format CGS-Firstname-Lastname (for example, John Smith will have an email address of john.smith@cgs.act.edu.au and a username of CGS-John-Smith).

+You can add in an avatar and customize your profile page, but bear in mind this is a public profile and you are representing the school publically so the picture you choose and any information you decide to add should be appropriate.

 ### 1.3 | Adding Packages to Atom